- 26.1MP X-Trans CMOS 4 APS-C Sensor

 - New 500 shots battery

 QUICKFACT SHEETThe Fujifilm X-T4 is an expert-level APS-C mirrorless camera for photography enthusiasts.
-It has seperate analog-style Shutter Speed dial, Aperture ring, Exposure Compensation dial, Drive dial and ISO dial.
+It has separate analog-style Shutter Speed dial, Aperture ring, Exposure Compensation dial, Drive dial and ISO dial.
 The X-T4 also uses the X-Trans sensor used in all higher-level X Series cameras.

 The X-T4 shoots excellent 26.1MP JPEG images with the faithful and pleasing color reproduction that photographers have come to expect and love from its sensors.
 It accepts interchangeable lenses using the X mount.
 It is the first Fujifilm’s X-T Series mirrorless camera that has in-body image stabilization (IBIS), which also works in combination with the optical image stabilization (OIS) in many of Fujifilm’s excellent high quality FUJINON XF lenses.